amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       reduced and the computational cost can also be reduced.

 # object detection
+- DEFORMABLE DETR: DEFORMABLE TRANSFORMERS FOR END-TO-END OBJECT DETECTION
+    - key
+        - lernable offset around each point, to geenrate the keys, instead of using all keys.
+The goal is still to explore the locality
+- Towards Open Vocabulary Object Detection without Human-provided Bounding Boxes
+    - arxiv 11/2021
+    - key
+        - from Salesforce
+        - bad writing
+        - the key idea is that to use the attention map as the indictor to tell which box correpsonds to teh word in the caption.
+The box is generated from proposal generator, which is mask-rcnn here.
+        - the paper is claimed not to use box annotation during training, but the proposal generator it uses is based on mask-rcnn which was trained on the coco by removing the novel category.
+In experiments, it also studied the performance if the proposal generator is replaced with selective search, in which case the performance is almost halved.
 - Benchmarking Detection Transfer Learning with Vision Transformers
     - arxiv 10/2021
     - key